-Microsoft’s Surface Pro, whether it’s the new Pro 7, the 2018 Surface Pro 6, or one of the older versions, straddles the line between laptop and tablet by offering users a full-featured computing experience in a compact package.
-It’s a powerful device, but right out of the box it can seem a little barebones.
-Without a keyboard or Surface Pen, it’s just a Windows-based tablet.
+Microsoft’s Surface Pro, whether it’s the Pro 7, the 2018 Surface Pro 6, or one of the older versions, straddles the line between laptop and tablet by offering a full-featured computing experience in a compact package.
+It’s a powerful device, but it can feel a little bare-bones right out of the package.
+Without a keyboard or , it’s just a Windows-based tablet.

 With that in mind, we put together a list of the best Surface Pro accessories to help you get the most out of Microsoft’s detachable 2-in-1 PC.